-- The weighted average inflation rate for the most recent three years and - · Price controls.
+- The weighted average inflation rate for the most recent three years and - A qualitative judgment about the extent of government manipulation of prices through direct controls or subsidies.

 The weighted average inflation rate for the most recent three years serves as the primary input into an equation that generates the base score for monetary freedom.
 The extent of price controls is then assessed as a penalty deduction of up to 20 points from the base score.
 The two equations used to convert inflation rates into the final monetary freedom score are: